karlambuckner/post-epicodus-plan/README.md

 ## My Top Priorities...

+_The following are top priorities because they will help me get closer to landing a career for myself.
+They will assist me in feeling more confident in what I've learned and add to the skills I bring to the table._

 * _Practice more white board problems and algorithms especially JavaScript loops_
 * _Job hunt and apply to jobs, getting more experience interviewing_
 * _Finish my portfolio site and make it more visually appealing by styling with CSS and jQuery_